shaikasheesh/MachineLearning/README.md

+# Black Friday
+This Folder contains examples of how to perform EDA and do Feature Engineering on Black Friday Dataset and I have also Build a model using Randorm Forest Algorithm

 # KAGGLE TITANIC
 In this Folder you will find the submissions done in KAGGLE competition for the TITANIC dataset wrt prediction of survivors